Emcrowz/Emcrowz.github.io/README.md

 ## Theme / Core idea

-A portfolio page customised using TailwindCSS.
+A static portfolio page customised using TailwindCSS and stored in the named GitHub profile repository.

 ## Tech Stack